Sysinfocus/sa-generated-solution/README.md

 A comprehensive scaffolder for .NET Minimal API and Blazor WebAssembly Standalone projects with incremental feature addition using DTOs from the shared project.

 ## Known issues
-- Path issues in Mac OS / Linux
-- You need to run `dotnet sa` instead of just `sa` in Mac OS due to shell issues.
+- You need to run `dotnet sa` instead of just `sa` in Mac OS due to command name conflict.
-- Migration and Update doesn't work as they are at the moment `.bat` files.
+- You may need to fix the execution path if it doesn't work with `dotnet sa`.

 ## Requirements
 - .NET 9.0